websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 *Liferay Home*: The root folder of your Liferay installation.
 It contains the `osgi`, `deploy`, `data`, and `license` folders, among others.

-First install and configuring Solr 7, then installe and configure the Solr 7 connector for Liferay.
+Once the Solr connector's LPKG is installed into Liferay, install and configure Solr itself.

-## Installing and Configuring Solr 7
+## Installing and Configuring Solr 8

 To install and properly configure Solr for Liferay: